ninjaalex888/courses/csci5622/homework/svm/assign.md

 Analysis (5pts):

-1. Use the scikit implementation of support vector machines to train a classifier to distinguish 3's from 8's (using the MNIST data from the KNN homework).
+1. Use the Sklearn implementation of support vector machines to train a classifier to distinguish 3's from 8's (using the MNIST data from the KNN homework).
 1. Try at least five values of the regularization parameter _C_ and at least two kernels.
 Comment on performance for the varying parameters you chose by either testing on a hold-out set or performing cross-validation.
 1. Give examples of support vectors from each class when using a linear kernel.